Ted Briggs: Retirement

 Briggs retired on 2 February 1973, with the rank of lieutenant, settled in the south of England and worked in Fareham as a furnished lettings manager.
 In the year he retired, at the Queen's Birthday Honours he was appointed a Member of the Order of the British Empire.
-In 1975, Briggs joined the HMS Hood Association as one of its youngest members and was elected as its first President.
+In 1975, Briggs joined the HMS Hood Association as one of its youngest members and was elected as its first president.
 In 1995, Briggs again served as president of the organisation.
+He met Bismarck survivors on a number of occasions.

-Briggs regularly told his story as a guest-speaker, lecturer, and subject of historical television and radio documentaries.
+He regularly told his story as a guest-speaker, lecturer and subject of historical television and radio documentaries.
 In July 2001, Briggs visited the wreck site and released a plaque which commemorates the lost crew of the Hood.
 He was co-author of a book on the subject, titled Flagship "Hood": The Fate of Britain's Mightiest Warship.
-Briggs recorded an oral history with the Imperial War Museum, which is available on its website.
+Briggs recorded a ninety-minute oral history with the Imperial War Museum, which is available on its website.

 Death

-Briggs died in the Queen Alexandra Hospital, Portsmouth, on 4 October 2008 at the age of 85.
+Briggs was married twice but had no children.
+He died in the Queen Alexandra Hospital, Portsmouth, on 4 October 2008 at the age of 85.